RubenNijhuis/Mini-Ray-Tracer/README.md

-# 🌞 Mini Ray Tracer

-Made with ❤️ and 🌈
+# 🌞 Mini Ray Tracer - made with ❤️ and 🧠

 <img src="assets/halllway.png">

 - For more images visit [The gallery](https://rubennijhuis.com/projects/minirt)